akka/alpakka/docs/src/main/paradox/google-cloud-storage.md

 ## Configuration

-The settings for the Google Cloud Storage connector are read by default from `alpakka.googlecloud.storage` configuration section.
+Shared settings for all Google connectors are read by default from the `alpakka.google` configuration section in your `application.conf`.
+Credentials will be loaded automatically:

+1. From the file path specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable or another [“well-known” location](https://medium.com/google-cloud/use-google-cloud-user-credentials-when-testing-containers-locally-acb57cd4e4da); or
+2. When running in a [Compute Engine](https://cloud.google.com/compute) instance.

+Credentials can also be specified manually in your configuration file.

 If you use a non-standard configuration path or need multiple different configurations, please refer to @ref[the attributes section below](google-cloud-storage.md#apply-google-cloud-storage-settings-to-a-part-of-the-stream) to see how to apply different configuration to different parts of the stream.

-You'll first need to prepare your credentials for access to google cloud storage.
-All of the available configuration settings can be found in the @github[application.conf](/google-cloud-storage/src/test/resources/application.conf).
+All of the common configuration settings for Google connectors can be found in the @github[reference.conf](/google-cloud-common/src/main/resources/reference.conf).
+Additional Storage-specific configuration settings can be found in its own @github[reference.conf](/google-cloud-storage/src/main/resources/reference.conf).

 HOCON:
 : @@snip [snip](/google-cloud-storage/src/test/resources/application.conf) { #settings }